The Safe Investment Choice in Your 401(k) Plan

-Many people have an investment option available in your 401k plan that they have never considered using, but should.
-It goes by many names: Stable Value, Fixed Income Fund, GIC (Guaranteed Investment Contract), Capital Preservation Fund, Principal Protection Fund, Fixed Interest Fund, Guaranteed Fund, or Stable Interest Fund.
+You may have an investment option available in your 401(k) plan that you've never considered using, but should.
+It goes by many names: stable value, fixed income fund, guaranteed investment contract (GIC), capital preservation fund, principal protection fund, fixed interest fund, guaranteed fund, or stable interest fund.
 All of these types of funds can be grouped under a category called stable value funds.

 Stable Value Funds

 Stable value funds are composed of investment contracts issued by banks and insurance companies.
-Each investment contract pays a specified rate of return for a specified time period.
+Each investment contract pays a specified rate of return for a specified time.

-It is an investment option that is only available within tax-qualified plans, meaning that you cannot purchase this investment in an IRA account or in your brokerage account nor can you find a stable value mutual fund that you can buy outside of your company retirement plan.
+It is an investment option that is only available within tax-qualified plans, meaning that you cannot purchase this investment in an IRA account or your brokerage account, nor will you find a stable value mutual fund that you can buy outside of your company retirement plan.

 Stable value is considered a low-risk investment choice.
-Someone who is quite conservative might choose it for all of their money.
-Someone who is concerned about stock market volatility might choose it for a portion of their money.
+Someone who is quite conservative might choose it for all of their money, whereas people who are concerned about stock market volatility might choose it for a portion of their money.
 It is a particularly appropriate choice for those who are within five years of their anticipated retirement date since it can provide a fixed income with greater returns than money market funds.

-An investment option like stable value is quite useful for someone who is near retirement.
-Let’s assume you are three years from retirement.
-You have put together a retirement income plan that shows you that you will need to withdraw $30,000 from your retirement accounts in your first year of retirement.
+Let’s assume you are three years away from retiring.
+You have put together a retirement income plan that shows you that you will need to withdraw $30,000 in your first year of retirement.

-If you invest that $30,000 in stable value now, you will know it is available for you when you need it.
-If the market is down between now and retirement so what?
-You will know the amount you need to withdraw is secure in a stable investment choice.
+If you invest that $30,000 in stable value now, you know it will be available to you when you need it.
+If the market is down between now and retirement, so what?
+You know the amount you need to withdraw is secure in a stable investment choice.

 Other Uses for Stable Value

-Then when the equity market goes down you can move money from stable value back into growth.
-There is no guarantee this approach will deliver returns any higher than following a strategic asset allocation model.
-As a matter of fact, many investors have ill-timed decisions when they attempt this.
+However, there is no guarantee this approach will deliver returns any greater than what you'll get following a strategic asset allocation model.
+Many investors have made ill-timed decisions when attempting this.

-For those who will be needing withdrawals soon, the advantage of stable value over a short or intermediate-term bond fund is the lower volatility.
-Or, in other words, a good return on your investment is the return of your investment.
-As you get closer to the point in time where you will be taking withdrawals this becomes increasingly important.
+For those who will need to make withdrawals soon, the advantage of stable value over a short- or intermediate-term bond fund is lower volatility.
+In other words, a good return on your investment is the return of your investment.
+As you get closer to the time you will be taking withdrawals, protecting yourself from loss becomes increasingly important.

-If you could buy individual bonds or CDs inside your 401k plan, that would be a good choice as those investments secure your principal and you could use them to create an income ladder or bond ladder.
-As those choices are not available in a 401k plan, then stable value becomes the ideal alternative.
+It would be great if you could buy individual bonds or certificates of deposit (CDs) inside your 401(k) plan, as those investments secure your principal and you could use them to create an income ladder or bond ladder.
+But since those choices are not available in a 401(k), then stable value becomes an ideal alternative.